zllcp3-snow/zllcp3-snow.github.io/_pages/cv.md

----
-layout: archive
-title: "CV"
-permalink: /cv/
-author_profile: true
-redirect_from:
-  - /resume
----

-{% include base_path %}

 Education
 ======
-* Ph.D in Information and Communication Engineering, Nanjing University of Information Science and Technology, 2022
+* Ph.D Nanjing University of Information Science and Technology, 2022
-* M.S. in System Science , Nanjing University of Information Science and Technology, 2018
+* M.S.
+Nanjing University of Information Science and Technology, 2018
-* B.S. in Electrical Engineering and Automation, Nanjing University of Information Science and Technology, 2015
+* B.S.
+Nanjing University of Information Science and Technology, 2015

 Work experience
 ======